-The installation of the first group of mosaics was completed on Monday 16th October, when Helen and Derek fitted the mosaic at 4 South Terrace.
+The installation of the first phase of mosaics was completed on Monday 16th October 2018, when Helen and Derek fitted the mosaic at 4 South Terrace.

 All thirteen of the phase one mosaics are shown below.
 An interim leaflet has been prepared which gives information about each one.
 Copies of this are now available at the project office and the Library.

 The phase 2 mosaics are shown below.
-As stated above, a booklet will be produced and published early in 2019 to guide the visitor along the trail and interpret the significance of each mosaic.
+As stated above, a booklet will be produced and published in the spring of 2019 to guide the visitor along the trail and interpret the significance of each mosaic.

 A visible record of history along the High Street